Metronidazole, tablets 250 mg 40 pcs

 Visual disorders

-– Transient visual disturbances such as diplopia, myopia, blurred vision, decreased visual acuity, impaired color perception.
+– Transient visual impairments such as diplopia, myopia, blurred vision, decreased visual acuity, impaired color perception.

 Hearing and labyrinth disorders